heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 In the future the application could be expanded to handle a wider variety of ASCII-characters.

 ### Canonical Huffman tree could be introduced
 While researching the subject I came across the concept of [canonical Huffman code](https://en.wikipedia.org/wiki/Canonical_Huffman_code).
 It could perhaps be used to improve the efficiency of the Huffman compression.
 Due to time constraints I did not have a chance to pursue this, but it could be a worthwile addition in the future.

+One additional benefit to implementing the Canonical Huffman tree would be that for it more definite time complexities are available.

 ### Lempel-Ziv 77 ideal offset should be investigated
 For the test material in this project the average offset length was between 1100-1300 characters.
 This means that in most occations the optimal match can be found within that distance.
 Currently the window size is 4096 and storing the offset value takes 12 bits.
 If the window size was 2048, it would require 11 bits and compression speed would increase.
 This means that for each match found we would save one bit of space.
 As the minimum match searched for is now three characters, this would mean that for each found match the compression ratio would be in the worst case 2/3 which is approximately 0.67.

-### Lempel-Ziv 77 character storing should be investigated
-Currently all characters take one byte of space.
-The range of characters is however limited and perhaps less space would suffice.
-The number of characters is less than 128, so 7 bits could be enough for uniquelly identifying each character.
-This way for each character stored (= when no match is found) a byte of space would be required.
-This way the compression ratio would be 1.0.

 ### Application logic
 The application logic would benefit from following updates: